Skech1e/Skech1e/README.md

 ### Hi there 👋

-I currently work as a Unity developer and Mentor at Game Institute India.
+I am a Unity Developer.
+I like making games and experimenting with random stuff.

-- 🔭 I’m currently working on two client games.
+- 🔭 I’m currently working on a multiplayer shooter, a pvp tower defense, and another project I don't know which basket to put it in.
-- 🌱 I’m currently learning to make custom shaders.
+- 🌱 I’m currently learning more about multiplayer stuff.
-- 📫 How to reach me: zeo.awper@gmail.com or codroid.skech1e@gmail.com
+- 📫 How to reach me: zeo.awper@gmail.com
 <!--
 **Skech1e/Skech1e** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.